Extend my residence permit

 You need to fill in and sign the apprioprate application form.
 Please choose the option "Verlängerung".
 Check your situation here to receive a customized list of documents for your residence permit extension.

-Your residence permit will, in most cases, only be valid until the expiry date of your passport, so be sure your passport is valid for the appropriate time frame.
+Your residence permit will, in most cases, only be valid for the maximum time span if your passport is valid for the appropriate time frame.

 - One EU passport sized photo